Why should you go electric?

 You must purchase a OLEV approved charge point and have it installed by an OLEV approved installed.
 See Pod-Point page for more information and purchasing a charger.

-The date of installation must not be more than 4 month ahead of the date the customer becomes the registered driver, or ahead of the date of delivery.
+The date of installation must not be more than 4 month ahead of the date the customer becomes the registered driver but must before the date of delivery.

 Your vehicle must be a EV, or a PHEV with CO2 emissions bellow 75g/Km.